 Gus hails from Upstate New York’s Finger Lakes region.
 It was there that he grew to love the outdoors and all the fun activities that go along with them.
 Gus joined the Alaska Alpine Adventures team in 2012 and fell head over heels for the grandeur and beauty of Alaska’s wild places.
 He spends his winters skiing, hiking and climbing in the Lake Tahoe Region of California.
 Gus has a B.S. in Outdoor Recreation and Leadership from SUNY Cortland and is a trained Wilderness First Responder, and is excited to share his humor, positivity and passion for Alaska with all of our guests.

 Brita was born and raised in Fairbanks and has been exploring interior Alaska since childhood.
-Joining AAA in 2013 after being a scuba dive guide in Thailand gave her the opportunity to explore stretches of Alaskan wilderness inaccessible to most.
-After spending a year playing collegiate hockey in Illinois, she returned to get her BS in Physics and Math in 2010 and MS in Atmospheric Remote Sensing in 2012 from University of Alaska Fairbanks.
+Joining AAA in 2013, after working as a scuba dive guide in Thailand, gave her the opportunity to explore stretches of Alaskan wilderness inaccessible to most.
+She graduated with a BS in physics and math in 2010 and an MS in atmospheric science in 2012 from the University of Alaska Fairbanks.
 She now splits her time between exploring mountains and rivers and driving underwater autonomous vehicles around the Arctic and Antarctic seas.
-Brita has an unmatched passion for Alaska, wilderness conservation and preservation and loves to these with her guests.
-Brita is a certified Wilderness First Responder and is River Rescue Certified and has her Avalanche Level 1.
+Brita has an unmatched passion for Alaska, wilderness conservation and preservation and loves to share these with her guests.
+Brita is a certified Wilderness First Responder, is River Rescue Certified and has her Avalanche Level 1.

 Joe is an internationally certified IFMGA mountain guide with a passion for mountain adventure in Alaska.
-He has been climbing and skiing around the world for 24 years with highlights on long alpine climbs in the Southern Alps of New Zealand, limestone rock climbing in Thailand, mixed climbs in Colorado and spring ski mountaineering in Alaska.
-He made the first ski traverse of the Chugach Mountains from Anchorage to Valdez, and the first full-length ski traverses of the Tordrillo and Neacola Mountains.
-Of all the mountain ranges Joe has visited, the Neacola Mountains of Lake Clark National Park are his favorite.
-Joe received an undergraduate degree in geology and geography from the University of Canterbury in New Zealand and a graduate degree in watershed science (snow science focus) from CSU in Fort Collins, Colorado.
-In addition to being a certified guide, Joe works as a writer and photographer.
+He has been climbing and skiing around the world for 30 years with significant time in New Zealand, Australia, Asia, Alps, and throughout South America and the western United States.
+Of all the places he's visited, the mountains of Southcentral Alaska are his favorite.
+Joe has an undergraduate degree in geology and geography from the University of Canterbury in New Zealand and a graduate degree in watershed science (snow science focus) from Colorado State University.
+In addition to guiding, Joe works as a writer and photographer.
 His guidebook for backcountry skiing in Southcentral Alaska, The Alaska Factor, was first published in 2012.
-Joe lives in Anchorage with his wife Cathy. www.stockalpine.com
+Joe lives in Anchorage with his wife Cathy.
+Visit his website: www.stockalpine.com

 Born and raised in New Hampshire, Nick began climbing and skiing mountains as soon as he could walk.
 Now Nick lives in Girdwood, Alaska.
 He is a graduate of the Outdoor Recreation Leadership program from Colorado Mountain College and Alaska Pacific University’s Outdoor Studies program.
 Since 2008 he has been a year round mountain guide, ski guide, heli-ski guide for Chugach Powder Guides and educator working with the Alaska Mountaineering School and the Alaska Avalanche School.
 He enjoys sharing his knowledge of safe mountain travel.
-Along with his extensive experience base he is a certified Wilderness First Responder, Avalanche Level 3, Leave No Trace Master Educator and has recently earned his Ski Mountaineering Guide certification through the American Mountain Guides Association.
+Along with his extensive experience he is a certified Wilderness First Responder, Avalanche Level 3, Leave No Trace Master Educator and has earned his Ski Mountaineering Guide certification through the American Mountain Guides Association.
 Nick looks forward to sharing his passion for the mountains with you.
 Visit his website at: ClimbSkiNickD.blogspot.com

 Mario hails from the pacific northwest where he developed a love of adventuring and exploring mountains.
 He first discovered Alaska on a solo bike trip from Anchorage to Skagway in 2006, and having been bitten with the bug that is Alaska, he ended up staying the rest of that summer in Skagway, introducing people to the grandeur the state has to offer.
 That first summer turned into four summers guiding people through the wonders of the coastal temperate rain forest of southeast Alaska.
 This passion of exploring alaska has taken Mario from the slopes of Denali to the rivers of ANWR.
 He spends his winters as a ski patroller at Stevens Pass in Washington State.
 He has been a part of the Alaska Alpine Adventures team since 2010.
 He is looking forward to showing you his favorite spots and keeping you and your belly happy.
 Mario is a wilderness first responder.